Second-harmonic imaging microscopy for time-resolved investigations of transition metal dichalcogenides: Conclusion

-The operation and performance of devices based on TMDC heterostructures strongly depend on the stacking of individual layers.
-Concurrently, reported results of time-resolved optical spectroscopy on simple TMDC monolayer systems reveal a large variability.
-We have introduced SHG imaging microscopy as a powerful method for the investigation of monolayers and heterostructures of two-dimensional transition metal dichalcogenides.
-In particular, it is suited to perform systematic pump-probe experiments and to correlate the observed transient changes of the second harmonic response to the stacking of the material.
-From polarization dependent measurements, the crystalline orientations of single-layer MoS$_2$ and WS$_2$ flakes grown on SiO$_2$\,/\,Si(001) are evaluated.
-Time-resolved experiments exhibit a fast pump-induced decrease of the SH response in both materials while its relaxation differs considerably for MoS$_2$ and WS$_2$.
-From the corresponding time-constants the transient changes are attributed to the excitation and relaxation of excitons within the monolayer materials.
+We have introduced time-resolved SHG imaging microscopy for the investigation of monolayers and heterostructures of two-dimensional transition metal dichalcogenides.
+For single- and multilayer MoS$_2$ flakes grown on SiO$_2$\,/\,Si(001) crystalline orientations are evaluated from polarization dependent measurements.
+Time-resolved experiments exhibit an ultrafast pump-induced decrease of the SH response in both systems while their relaxation behavior differs considerably.
+From the corresponding time-constants the transient changes are attributed to the generation and relaxation of excitons.
+The results demonstrate that SHG imaging microscopy is a powerful method to investigate the dynamics of charge carriers and excitons of TMDC heterostructure by systematic pump-probe experiments of spatially inhomogeneous samples.
+The observed transient changes of the second-harmonic response can be readily correlated to the stacking of the material.